 Find numerous Gynaecologists in India from the comfort of your home on Lybrate.com.
-You will find Gynaecologists with more than 30 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 36 years of experience on Lybrate.com.
 You can find Gynaecologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. M.s Sridhar

 Management of Abortion

 Treatment Of Pregnancy Problems